sajalverma17/GitBranchDiffer/README.md

 # Git Branch Differ

-Git Branch Differ is a Solution Explorer Filter which, when applied, only shows files in Solution Explorer that were Added/Modified/Renamed in your working branch as compared to a "base" branch of your choice (typically master/main/dev).
+Git Branch Differ is a Solution Explorer Filter which, when applied, only shows those files in your Solution Explorer that were Added/Modified/Renamed in your working branch as compared to a "base" branch of your choice (typically master/main/dev).

-After the filter is applied on the Solution Explorer, you can also open a diff for each file in Solution Explorer to view what changed.
+After the filter is applied, you can open a diff for any file from Solution Explorer to view what changed.

 ### Installation
 Install the plugin from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SajalVerma.GitBranchDiffer), or grab it from within Visual Studio's Manage Extensions window by searching "Git Branch Differ".